The Berghoff is a rarity in America’s restaurant industry—100% family-owned and -operated for more than a century.

 Throughout, The Berghoff has fulfilled Herman Berghoff’s ambitions of family unity and the American Dream.
 Staff members have been with The Berghoff for multiple generations, many for 30-50 years.
 And, of course, there are the generations of families who have celebrated milestones, built memories, and come together within the walls of The Berghoff for over 100 years.

-In 2018, The Berghoff Restaurant paid homage to its roots by bringing the art of brewing beer in-house and opened a craft beer brewery.
+In 2018, The Berghoff Restaurant paid homage to its roots by bringing the art of brewing beer in-house and opening a craft beer brewery.
 Adams Street Brewery is a brand new 15 barrel brewery, located in not only the heart of the Loop but the heart of The Berghoff Restaurant.
-The brewery is owned and operated by third and fourth generation Berghoff.
-Adams Street beer is available in pints, flights, and even 19.2 Royal Pint Crowlers to-go.
-Looking for a great after-work happy hour, we've got that covered too, with $5 house pints, bar bites, and live music.
+The brewery is owned and operated by third and fourth generation Berghoffs.
+You can find a wide variety of styles available on draft, ranging from classic German lagers to IPA’s and rotating specialties.
+Adams Street beer is available in pints, liter steins, flights, and even 19.2 Royal Pint crowlers to-go.

 The Berghoff Restaurant closed their doors in March of 2020 after the initial statewide shut down of all bars and restaurants and briefly re-opened on June 30th, 2020.
 Due to little to no foot traffic in the Loop, The Berghoff and Adams Street closed their dining rooms for the time being.

 Adams Street Brewery occasionally hosted online beer promotions, allowing guests to order and enjoy their favorite beers to-go.